 Bob and Sue are ready to retire at age 64 from Federal Service.
 They are maintaining their FEHB in retirement.

-At age 65, they enroll in Medicare Part A but elect not to enroll in Medicare Part B. They do not feel that they need the additional coverage and since that are retiree and on a fixed income, they do not want to pay the premium expenses for the coverage.
+At age 65, they enroll in Medicare Part A but elect not to enroll in Medicare Part B. They do not feel that they need the additional coverage.
+Since they are retirees and on a fixed income, they do not want to pay the premium expenses for the coverage.
 Besides, Bob and Sue have an active lifestyle and have been relatively healthy their entire lives.

-At age 70, health care changes occur and modify covered physician and outpatient care expenses within their Blue Cross Blue Shield plan.
+At age 70, health care changes occur and modify covered physician and outpatient care expenses within their BCBS plan.
 While not debilitating, Sue has been experiencing some chronic illness that has left her not quite herself.
-Under their BCBS plan, Bob and Sue realize the outpatient care is not covered.
+Under their BCBS plan, Bob and Sue realize the outpatient care will not be covered.

 They submit their medical bills to Medicare.
-The Medicare office informs them that they have Part A which covers hospitalization but does not cover their outpatient care, they will need to contact BCBS for coverage.
+The Medicare office informs them that they have Part A which covers hospitalization but does not cover their outpatient care.
+The Medicare office tells them they will need to contact BCBS for coverage.

 Bob and Sue spend days calling and going back and forth with health insurance companies.
 One company told them to contact the other for coverage.
-It was then that Bob and Sue came to the realization that the outpatient care Sue had is not covered by either.
+It is then that Bob and Sue came to the realization that the outpatient care Sue needed will not be covered by either.

-Sue contacts the Medicare office and they inform her that yes, the outpatient care needs is covered under Medicare Part-B.
+Sue contacts the Medicare office and they inform her that yes, the outpatient care will be covered under Medicare Part-B.

-After Bob and Sue talk they decide they need Part-B and will have to adjust their monthly expenses to cover the Part-B premiums which they think is manageable.
+After Bob and Sue talk they decide they need Part-B. They will have to adjust their monthly expenses to cover the Part-B premiums which they think is manageable.

-However, while on the phone with a Medicare representative they are informed that the premium is now subject to late enrollment penalties due to Sue waiving the coverage when she was first eligible at age 65.
+While on the phone with a Medicare representative they are informed the premium is now subject to late enrollment penalties.
+This is due to Sue waiving the coverage when she was first eligible at age 65.
 For each year Sue waived coverage, she is subject to a 10% penalty.